-- The program will not impede the public’s right to travel nor consistently deny ferry service access to non-Islanders and will have, at most, a negligible or minor impact on the ability of non-Islanders to use its ferry services.
+- The program will not impede the public’s right to travel nor consistently deny ferry service access to non-residents and will have, at most, a negligible or minor impact on the ability of non-residents to use its ferry services.

 - Pass holders must arrive at the respective terminal fifteen (15) minutes prior to departure time and wait in a designated area prior to boarding.

-- Applications will be accepted in person or online.
-Renewals may be processed either in person, via mail or electronically (this will depend upon ticketing software in use).
-An applicant must submit at least two (2) of the following documents: property tax bill; rental agreement; motor vehicle registration; driver’s license; hunting or fishing license; utility bill; property insurance bill; or, other evidence of Peaks Island residency that is acceptable to Casco Bay Lines.
+- New applications will be accepted in person or online.
+Renewals will be processed in person.
+Any new applicant must submit at least two (2) of the following documents: property tax bill; rental agreement; motor vehicle registration; driver’s license; hunting or fishing license; utility bill; property insurance bill; or, other evidence of Peaks Island residency that is acceptable to Casco Bay Lines.

-- Once submitted, an application and documentation will be reviewed by District personnel.
+- Once submitted, an application for a new pass holder, and supporting documentation, will be reviewed by District personnel.
 Provided the applicant meets the criteria (as outlined above), the pass or passes will be issued.
 In the event an application does not meet the criteria, the applicant will be notified in writing and an explanation for the denial provided.